Geeksltd/Olive/docs/Microservices/DevOps/MSharp-Jenkinsfile.md

-# Ci/CD for Legacy ASP.NET apps
+# Jenkinsfile for Legacy M# ASP.NET apps

 The [Jenkins.md](Jenkins.md) describes the build process in details.
-This document includes the Jenkinsfile steps for building and automating a `ASP.Net MVC 5` and `Web Forms` projects.
+This document includes the Jenkinsfile steps for building and automating a `ASP.Net MVC 5` and `Web Forms` projects used by the earlier versions of M#.

 > Configuring the Jenkinsfile as below doesn't require the Build.bat file in the repository.